Stockbrokers can command high salaries, but the hours are often long and the working environment can be stressful.

 A stockbroker will work with a range of clients, from individuals to large companies.
 Their role is to manage and look after their clients’ investments.
-They do this by offering three types of service: advisory, which is offering advice on which investments to make; execution only, which is buying or selling at the client’s request; and discretionary, which is being given control over all investments and making decisions on the client’s behalf.
+They do this by offering three types of service: advisory, which means offering advice on which investments to make; execution only, which means buying or selling at the client’s request; and discretionary, which means being given control over all investments and making decisions on the client’s behalf.

 Stockbrokers are responsible for: